exercism/python/exercises/concept/card-games/.docs/instructions.md

 She has thought of two ways of getting an _average-like_ number:

 - Take the average of the _first_ and _last_ number in the hand.
-- Using the median (middle card) of the hand.
+- Using the middle card in the hand.

 Implement the function `approx_average_is_average(<hand>)`, given `hand`, a list containing the values of the cards in your hand.

 Return `True` if either _one_ `or` _both_ of the, above named, strategies result in a number _equal_ to the _actual average_.

-Note: _The length of all hands are odd, to make finding a median easier._
+Note: _The length of all hands are odd, to make finding the middle easier._

 ```python
 >>> approx_average_is_average([1, 2, 3])